ojyoon23/stock-pred-webapp/README.md

   - Search up by Company by typing its ticker
   - See the trend of stock price from 2016-01-01 to current, when the user opens up as data roads automatically
   - Interactively play with graph to adjust the trend by year and hover on the graph

+* Things to improve later on
+  - Slow loading
+  - Try using different Machine Learning model such as LSTM and ARIMA